radzek15/bash/README.md

-# Bash scripts i Wrote
+# Bash scripts i wrote
   ## 1. calculator
     - Perform an operation of user choice on two numbers.